 - Ability to participate in group discussion and address contemporary issues in science and medicine

-The Certificate in Forensic Medicine & Science covers all the major aspects of the forensic disciplines.
+The Forensic Medicine & Science Course covers all the major aspects of the forensic disciplines.
 Candidates will find it useful to have a basic familiarity with one of medicine, science or law although it is emphasised that an in-depth knowledge of these subject areas is not required to successfully complete the course.

 TEACHING & DELIVERY METHOD

-Register for the Certificate!
+Register for the course today!